 Covering 3,335 acres, the Fort Bidwell Reservation is located just to the west of the community of Fort Bidwell in the northern portion of Surprise Valley.
 County Road 1 (Surprise Valley Road) north from Cedarville provides access to the reservation.
-There are several dozen dwelling units on the reservation, wherein about 150 persons reside.
-The Tribe is planning to develop additional residential units in the future which will need new roadways.
+There are several dozen dwelling units on the reservation, housing about 150 people.
+The Tribe is planning to develop additional residential units in the future and will need new roadways.
 Governed by the Fort Bidwell Indian Community Council, timber harvesting and fisheries provide seasonal economic and employment opportunities on the Reservation.